-Molten zinc – It mainly uses heating, distillation, roasting method to recycle hard alloy and super alloy scrap, such as cobalt (97% recovery rate), molybdenum (tungsten recovery rate was 96.2%), (98.4% recovery rate).
+Molten zinc: It mainly uses heating, distillation, and roasting method to recycle hard alloy and super alloy scrap, such as cobalt (97% recovery rate), molybdenum (tungsten recovery rate was 96.2%), (98.4% recovery rate).

-Oxidation roasting acid leaching method: this method is mainly used for the recovery of molybdenum containing catalyst.
+Oxidation roasting acid leaching method: This method is mainly used for the recovery of the molybdenum-containing catalysts.
 The recoveries of cobalt and molybdenum are 97% and 95% respectively.

-Sodium carbonate roasting leaching method: this method is mainly used for the recovery of molybdenum containing waste catalyst, but the main recovery of cobalt and nickel, their leaching rate is above 90%.
+Sodium carbonate roasting leaching method: This method is mainly used for the recovery of molybdenum-containing waste catalysts, but the main recovery of cobalt and nickel, their leaching rate is above 90%.

 Alkaline leaching method: mainly used for the recovery of molybdenum and nickel waste catalyst.
-The leaching rate of molybdenum, aluminum and nickel are 96.9%, 86.7% and 90.1% respectively.
+The leaching rate of molybdenum, aluminum, and nickel is 96.9%, 86.7%, and 90.1% respectively.